Magnesium blood test

 - Your doctor will explain your test results.

-Magnesium is essential to many processes in your body, such as:
+Magnesium is a mineral.
+Your body needs some magnesium for healthy muscles, nerves, bones and blood sugar levels.
+It is essential for many processes in your body, such as:

 - producing energy from food